Researchers at CRANN and Trinity’s School of Physics have discovered that a new material can act as a super-fast magnetic switch.

 The science behind magnetic switching

-Working in the photonics laboratory at CRANN, Trinity’s nanoscience research center, Dr. Chandrima Banerjee, and Dr. Jean Besbas used ultra-fast laser pulses lasting just a hundred femtoseconds (one ten thousand billionth of a second) to switch the magnetization of thin films of MRG back and forth.
+Working in the photonics laboratory at CRANN, Trinity’s nanoscience research center, Dr. Chandrima Banerjee, and Dr. Jean Besbas used ultra-fast laser pulses lasting just a hundred femtoseconds (one ten thousand billionths of a second) to switch the magnetization of thin films of MRG back and forth.
 The direction of magnetization can point either in or out of the film.

 With every successive laser pulse, it abruptly flips its direction.
 Each pulse is thought to momentarily heat the electrons in MRG by about 1,000 degrees, which leads to a flip of its magnetization.
 The discovery of ultra-fast toggle switching of MRG has just been published in leading international journal, Nature Communications.